 But we also reported on disquiet within DC Comics from some regarding 5G and how it was being planned and lined up, with issues over micro-management, and executives and editors resigning as a result.

 And then, as Dan DiDio was dropped by DC as its Publisher, the instigator of 5G, with reports that it was over 'fostering a poor working environment', there were doubts expressed that DC would continue with the plan.
 But Bleeding Cool learned that creators were told to keep going, as strong as before in anticipation of an October 2020 launch.
-And that AT&T and Warners were fully behind the initiative as a way to revitalise their TV, animation and film brands – while also maintaining the classic versions of the characters.
-Remember, everything matters, everything counts.
+And that AT&T and Warners were fully behind the initiative as a way to revitalize their TV, animation, and film brands – while also maintaining the classic versions of the characters.
+Remember, everything matters; everything counts.